dalyIsaac/Whim/docs/docs/plugins/updater.md

 # Updater Plugin

-The <xref:Whim.Updater.UpdaterPlugin> plugin is in `alpha` (especially as Whim hasn't started releasing non-`alpha` builds).
-If the updater fails, you can manually update Whim by downloading the latest release from the [releases page](https://github.com/dalyIsaac/Whim/releases).

 The updater will show a notification when a new version is available.
 Clicking on the notification will show the changelog for the delta between the current version and the latest version.

 The <xref:Whim.Updater.UpdaterConfig> supports specifying the <xref:Whim.Updater.ReleaseChannel> and <xref:Whim.Updater.UpdateFrequency>.